-- Off-site SEO, which typically involves the process of building high quality links that point back to your website.
-This process can be a tedious task of bundling relationships with other websites in the hope that they will share your content of gaining that ever-important backlink.
+- Off-site SEO, which typically involves the process of building high-quality links that point back to your website.
+This process can be a tedious task of building relationships with other websites in the hope that they will share your content of gaining that ever-important backlink.

 A little background on the SEO game…

 As SEO evolved over time, people began to game the system and acquire links in a way that manipulated the search results.
 Thus, Google adapted, got smarter and started changing the way that they used these off-site SEO link signals.
 Google created and patented a new algorithm update known as “Panda.”
 One of the most important factors in this update involved the way that they treated links in their ranking process.